Iwan: Parthian iwans

-Sassanian iwans
+Sasanian iwans

-The Sasanian Persians also favored the iwan form, and adopted it into much of their architecture; however, they transformed the function.
+The Sasanian Empire also favored the iwan form, and adopted it into much of their architecture; however, they transformed the function.
 The Parthian iwan led to other spaces, but its primary function served as a room itself.
 In contrast, the Sasanian iwan served as a grand entranceway to a larger, more elegant space which was usually domed.
 Both the Parthian and Sasanian iwans were often elaborately decorated with inscriptions and sculpted reliefs including scenes of hunting, vegetal motifs, abstract, geometric patterns, and animal scenes.
 The reliefs’ style shows a blend of influences including other Near Eastern cultures, Roman, and Byzantine decorative traditions.
 For instance, the rock-cut iwan at Taq-i Bustan features Roman style figures, Eastern-inspired vegetal patterns and crenellations, and wide-eyed, stylized Byzantine-esque angels and mosaic interiors.

 Iwan of Khosrau

-The most famous example of a Persian Sassanid iwan is the Taq-i Kisra ("Iwan of Khosrau"), part of a palace complex in Mada'in which is the only visible remaining structure of the ancient Sasanian capital of Ctesiphon.
+The most famous example of a Sasanian iwan is the Taq-i Kisra ("Iwan of Khosrau"), part of a palace complex in Mada'in, which is the only visible remaining structure of the ancient Sasanian capital of Ctesiphon.
 It is near the modern town of Salman Pak, Iraq, on the Tigris River about twenty-five miles south of Baghdad.
 Construction began during the reign of Khosrau I after a campaign against the Eastern Romans in 540 AD.
 The arched iwan hall, open on the facade side, was about 37 meters high 26 meters across and 50 meters long, the largest vault ever constructed at the time.
 Early photographs and 19th-century drawings show that the remaining part of the hall has reduced since then.

 The dating for the Taq-i Kisra has been debated throughout history; however, a variety of documents detailing the arrival of Byzantine sculptors and architects sent by the Byzantine Emperor Justinian, suggest that the correct date for the construction is around 540 CE.
-The 540 CE date suggests that the construction of the Taq-i Kisra, and perhaps Justinian's “help” was in response to the victory of Sasanian king Khosrau I over Antioch in 540 CE, which is depicted in the mosaics decorating the interior of the Taq-i Kisra.
-The Taq-i Kisra was finally demolished for the most part by al-Mansur, who reused the bricks to build his own palace complex.
+The 540 date suggests that the construction of the Taq-i Kisra, and perhaps Justinian's “help” was in response to the victory of Sasanian king Khosrau I over Antioch in 540, which is depicted in the mosaics decorating the interior of the Taq-i Kisra.
+The Taq-i Kisra was finally demolished for the most part by al-Mansur, who reused the bricks to build his palace complex.